 1 cup milk

 1 teaspoon garlic salt (We use Lawry’s, because it has no MSG or artificial colors or flavors)

 Canola oil (okay to use other vegetable oil, but don’t use olive oil, because olive oil has a low smoke point, and will smoke)

 Mix egg and milk together until combined in one bowl

 Put Panko crumbs in separate bowl

-Dip chicken in flour 1st, and egg mixture 2nd, then dip chicken in panko mixture last.
+Dip chicken in flour first, and egg mixture second, then dip chicken in panko mixture last.

-Preheat canola oil in pan, about an inch deep, until temp reaches 350 degrees F
+Preheat canola oil in pan, about an inch deep, until temperature reaches 350 degrees F

 Carefully place coated chicken pieces in oil, and cook until golden brown, about 10 minutes.